onurkenis/rn-hms-demo/README.md

 Also it has custom bridge implementations for Account Kit and `isHmsAvailable()` function to help developers understand HMS integration with different aspects.

-## Preparations
-Save the generated agconnect-services.json file to `android/app` directory in the RN project.

 ## Running the application